Vaccination Schedule: What to Expect

 Here are the vaccines your child will get and the diseases they protect against:

-vaccine guards against hepatitis B, which damages the liver.
-It's possible, your child may have already received this vaccine in the hospital.
+vaccine guards against hepatitis B virus, which damages the liver.
+It's possible, your child may have already received the first vaccine in the series in the hospital.

 Diphtheria, tetanus, pertussis (DTaP) is a combo vaccine that protects against three very serious diseases.
 Diphtheria swells up the throat, tetanus painfully tightens the muscles, and pertussis (whooping cough) makes it hard for kids to breathe.

-Hib vaccine protects against Haemophilus influenzae type b (Hib), an infection of the brain and spinal cord that can damage a baby's brain and hearing.
+Hib vaccine protects against Haemophilus influenzae type b (Hib), a bacteria that causes an infection in the brain and spinal cord that can damage a baby's brain and hearing.

 Pneumococcal vaccine protects against Streptococcus pneumoniae, which causes meningitis, pneumonia, and some ear infections.